holycrap872/ucls-ml-ai/CourseMaterial/01_sde_bootcamp/01_directory_management/lesson_plan.md

     - The games you were playing was a computer in a computer
     - Like "the Matrix"
     - Philosophical concept that we will return to
-- Why shell
+- Why knowing how to use the terminal is so important
     - ChatBots good at writing code
     - Knowing how to use what it spits out is more difficult
     - This gives you a tool to use the output
     - `ssh` as an example: can connect to every computer
-- Hand out command-line worksheet
+- Talk through `Command-Line Exercises Worksheet`
     - Read through the introduction together
 - Go!

 ### Homework

-- Finish worksheet
+- Finish `Command-Line Exercises Worksheet`